kevin-mcneil/csm-playbook/frameworks/ai-companion-system/README.md

 "Using the stakeholder table we created, generate four communication templates:

-1. An introduction email for a new stakeholder explaining our partnership vision
+- An introduction email for a new stakeholder explaining our partnership vision
-2. A Quarterly Business Review summary email highlighting value delivered to their department
+- A QBR summary highlighting value delivered to their specific department
-3. An at risk account message addressing potential adoption challenges
+- An at-risk account message addressing potential adoption challenges
-4. An expansion opportunity message tied to their business objectives
+- An expansion opportunity message tied to their business objectives

 For each template:

-- Open with a specific pain point or opportunity relevant to their role
+1) Open with a specific pain point or opportunity relevant to their role
-- Acknowledge their current approach and its limitations
+2) Acknowledge their current approach and its limitations
-- Explain how our solution delivers unique value for their situation
+3) Explain how our solution delivers unique value for their situation
-- Include a clear next step
+4) Include a clear next step or action item

-Keep each message under one hundred fifty words, easily scannable, and jargon free."
+Keep it under 150 words and easily scannable
+Use straightforward, jargon-free language."

+---

-You can then lightly edit the outputs to match:
+>You can then lightly edit the outputs to match:
 - Your tone
 - Your product
 - Your customer context